github/developer.github.com/content/changes/2014-05-30-more-deployment-api-updates.md

 author_name: atmos
 ---

 Today we're making a couple of minor changes to the [Deployments API preview][2].
-With the introduction of [combined status][4] in the [Deployment API preview update][3] we realized a few incosistencies with the API that we'd like to remedy.
-Today we're making a couple of minor changes to the [Deployments API preview][2].
 With the introduction of [combined statuses][4] in the [Deployment API preview update][3], we realized a few incosistencies with the API that we'd like to remedy.

 The first change provides a mechanism for bypassing commit status checks without the use of the `force` parameter.
 Requiring users to use the `force` parameter bypassed the auto-merging feature which ensures that the requested `ref` is up to date with the repo's default branch.
-To remedy this we're introducing a new boolean parameter called `commit_status_check`.
-If this parameter is provided, and is set to false, commit status checks will not be run during deployment creation.
-The default behavior will be as before though, verify commit statuses are in a `success` state before creating a deployment.
+To remedy this, we're introducing a new boolean parameter called `commit_status_check`.
+If this parameter is provided, and is set to `false`, commit status checks will not be run during deployment creation.
+The default behavior will be as before though, and you should verify commit statuses are in a `success` state before creating a deployment.

 The second change allows for specific contexts to be required when creating a deployment.
 To reconcile this issue we're introducing a new parameter called `commit_status_contexts`.
 This parameter accepts an array of named contexts that are ensured to be in a "success" state.
 If the `commit_status_contexts` array is ommitted then it will attempt to validate that all unique contexts are in a "success" state.
 If you aren't using multiple commit status contexts then this parameter can be safely omitted and we will verify the default context.